After 23 million rides, no deaths in U.S. bike share programs

 That safety net has not extended to other cyclists.
 In New York, there were 18 bike fatalities in 2012, 12 in 2013, and 12 so far this year, said a city Department of Transportation spokeswoman.

-Even the accident rate in the bike share programme is impressive, with about 10.5 crashes with or without injury per 1 million trips, Meddin said.
+Even the accident rate in the bike share program is impressive, with about 10.5 crashes with or without injury per 1 million trips, Meddin said.

 "I believe that to be a phenomenal safety record and, coupled with the no U.S.A. fatalities, bike share has a better record than bicycling," Meddin said.